Ishaan28malik/Hacktoberfest-2024/README.md

 ### 4. [Free code camp](https://github.com/freeCodeCamp/freeCodeCamp) -

-       Learn to code for free with millions of other people around the world.
+Learn to code for free with millions of other people round the world.

 ### 5. [Data Structures And Algorithms Hacktoberfest18](https://github.com/kvaluruk/Data-Structures-And-Algorithms-Hacktoberfest18) -

-       List of data structures and algorithms.
-Feel free to contribute under Hacktoberfest '18!
+List of Data Structures and Algorithms

 ### 6. [Habitica](https://habitica.com/static/home) -

-       App that lets users gamify real-life choices and activity with in-app rewards and punishments.
+App that lets users gamify real-life choices and activity with in-app rewards .

 Learn to code for free with millions of other people around the world.

 ### 7. [REACT ](https://github.com/facebook/react) -

 A declarative, efficient, and flexible JavaScript library for building user interfaces.
 Plenty resource to learn. (official)

 ### 8. [ELECTRON ](https://github.com/electron/electron) -